manuGil/online-core/docs/source/change-detection.rst

 -------------------------

-Quantifying differences
+Quantifying differences [QUANTIFY THE CHANGES IN presence OF WATER]
 ------------------------

 You have now a better understanding of the data in this exercise, i.e., what it represents and its ranges and limits.
 In this part, we will conduct an analysis to quantify the changes in each *'index'* layer.

-Increase and Decrease in Water
+Increase and Decrease in Water [DIFFERENCES IN THE presence OF WATER]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this part of the exercise, we will look at how  the water values increase or decrease between dates.
 This variable is very important because its behaviour influence the other three variables.